 Combining figuration with surreal elements which mimic digital effects, my painting practice closely examines the relationship between selfhood and the body in a contemporary context.
 I’m interested in the ways that embodied existence causes people to crave “connectedness” while simultaneously striving for individuation.
 I aim to recreate that tension in my work.

 While online avatars and selfies allow for new forms of existential expression, raw corporeal existence is an unavoidable experience that demands consideration and care.
-Inspired by the teachings of Buddhism and the writing of modern spiritual thinkers like Caroline Myss and Byron Katie, I emphasize embodied presence as necessary for self-knowledge and represent the body as a potential site for revolution.
+Inspired by the teachings of Buddhism, I emphasize embodied presence as necessary for self-knowledge and represent the body as a potential site for revolution.

 Rejecting the male-dominated history of the classical nude and the passive subject, the subjects in my paintings are a reclamation of the ability to self-define.